The Truth About Those High-Frequency Acne Devices, Straight From Dermatologists

-“Energy-based devices such as those that deliver electrical energy, electromagnetic energy, or laser-light energy have been widely used as an alternative to topical and oral therapies for acne lesions and acne scars,” Dr. Neil Sadick, M.D., a dermatologist with Sadick Dermatology in New York City, tells TZR.
+These high-frequency devices and methods are often used as an alternative to topical and oral acne treatments, says Dr. Neil Sadick, M.D., of Sadick Dermatology in New York City.
 “More or less, all these devices deliver targeted thermal energy to the skin at various lengths.”
-When it comes to high-frequency acne treatments, like the popular handheld wands taking over Instagram feeds everywhere, electrical currents “heat the sebaceous gland and destroy the acne-causing bacteria,” Dr. Sadick says.
+When it comes to the popular handheld wands taking over Instagram feeds everywhere, electrical currents “heat the sebaceous gland and destroy the acne-causing bacteria,” Dr. Sadick says.
 They also oxygenate the skin, increase circulation, and calm inflammation.
-Most of these devices could be considered high-tech spot treatments: You simply wave the head of the wand over emerging pimples for a couple of minutes and buh-bye, blemish.
+Most of these devices could be considered high-tech spot treatments: You simply wave the head of the wand over emerging pimples for a couple of minutes and it’s bye-bye, blemish.

 If you’re itching to see what these high-frequency acne treatment devices are all about, below, learn everything you need to know.

-If this all sounds a little too good to be true, you’re not wrong — high-frequency devices are not the skin care products to impulse-buy on the cheap (whoops).
-“You want to make sure to purchase a device that is well-rated and reviewed,” Dr. Devika Icecreamwala, M.D., a dermatologist with Icecreamwala Dermatology, tells The Zoe Report.
-“Many of these devices fall apart easily, which can be dangerous when using on the face or close to the eyes.”
-(See: the controversy over Neutrogena’s blue light therapy mask.)
-However, most professionals agree that the at-home tools are relatively safe.
+If this all sounds a little too good to be true, you’re not totally wrong.
+While top-quality high-frequency devices can be undoubtedly effective, they’re not a tool to skimp on.
+“You want to make sure to purchase a device that is well-rated and reviewed,” says Dr. Devika Icecreamwala, M.D., a dermatologist with Icecreamwala Dermatology.
+“Many of these devices fall apart easily, which can be dangerous when used on the face or close to the eyes.”
+However, the professionals agree that the at-home tools are relatively safe.
 “Devices like these for home use do not exploit high energies like the ones we use in-office,” Dr. Sadick says.
-Put bluntly: You’ll see results, just not miraculous results.
+Put bluntly: You’ll see results, just maybe not miracles.

-“It is safe for all skin types and tones, but do not use if you are pregnant or have a history of heart disease,” Benjamin warms.
-“Make sure to remove all jewelry before using the device.”
-And although high-frequency tools are aimed at eliminating acne, they should really only be used on the occasional pimple or cyst — chronic acne patients aren’t ideal candidates for this one, since it’s just too much surface area for one little wand to cover with efficacy.
+While high-frequency skin devices are safe for all skin types and tones, there are a few things to be cautious of before proceeding.
+If you’re pregnant or have a history of heart disease, you shouldn’t use them, Benjamin says, adding that users should also remove all jewelry before using their devices.
+And although high-frequency tools are aimed at eliminating acne, they should really only be used on the occasional pimple or cyst — chronic acne patients aren’t ideal candidates for this one, since it’s just too much surface area for one little wand to cover with true efficacy.

-Extenuating circumstances aside, Dr. Sadick gives his blessing to go forth and zap zits.
+Extenuating circumstances aside, Dr. Sadick gives his blessing to go forth and zap those zits from the comfort of your couch.
 “I am a big fan of combination therapies and methodologies to maximize and prolong the results of in-office interventions, so I always advocate the use of home devices,” he says.
 “Together with a treatment regimen from your dermatologist, and an at-home skin care routine, these are an excellent complement for preventing breakouts and ensuring skin health.”

 We only include products that have been independently selected by The Zoe Report's editorial team.
 However, we may receive a portion of sales if you purchase a product through a link in this article.